Book Review of The Tattooist of Auschwitz by Heather Morris

-This is the main premise of the book but with a lot many other layers to the story that we shall attempt to bring out.
+This is the main premise of The Tattooist of Auschwitz but with a lot many other layers to the story that we shall attempt to bring out.

 - Lale’s initially conceived but continual misgivings about his becoming the Tattooist and thereby earning himself a virtually “respected” position in the higher echelons of the camp administrations – did that mean he was in cahoots with the enemy here?
 Was his forsaking his fellow prisoners and his country and helping the Germans in their reign of terror an act of treason or one of survival?